 Reverse wireless charging is also available, though it is quite slow.
-At 3W, it’s one of the slowest options out there, and would only really be useful for charging things like true wireless Bluetooth earbuds, which Samsung, not OnePlus, currently sells.
+At 3W, it’s one of the slowest options out there, and would only really be useful for charging things like true wireless Bluetooth earbuds.
 For context, the Samsung Galaxy S20 Plus can reverse wireless charge at 9W.

 - Oxygen OS 10

 This review was originally based on the then-latest Android 10-based version of Oxygen OS.
 Since then, the stable version of Oxygen OS 11 has landed on the OnePlus 8 series.
 The most recent version for the 8 Pro as of now is Oxygen OS 22.214.171.124.IN11AA.
 For more info on Oxygen OS 11, check out our dedicated article.

 During the initial review period, the OnePlus 8 Pro ran on Oxygen OS 10, which is based on Android 10.
 The software includes minimal bloatware, but you will find Netflix pre-installed.
 OnePlus has its own apps for some things, like messages, gallery, and the dialer, but defaults to Google for others such as Google Podcasts, Google News, and Google Duo.

 Oxygen OS supports some useful features, like a dedicated reading mode, gaming mode, and Zen Mode, which forces you to stop using your phone for a predetermined amount of time.

 OnePlus didn’t add any significant new features to Oxygen OS this time around.
 The biggest change is Dark Mode 2.0, which forces dark mode onto more apps including eBay, PayPal, Tinder, Google Pay, and Reddit.
 More apps will be supported in the future.